A causal convolutional neural network for multi-subject motion modeling and generation: Our approach

+For simplicity, we represent this term as a Gaussian loss and integrate it into $L_{G}$.
+It enables CCNet to predict the direction and velocity control signals, and we only use the mean of the predicted PDF, $\mathbf{\hat{c}}_n^d$ and $\mathbf{\hat{c}}_n^v$, when generating motions.
+Thus, the final Gaussian loss becomes

-where ${c}_n^d$ and ${c}_n^v$ are the direction and velocity control signals computed from the motion data, and $\hat{c}_n^d$ and $\hat{c}_n^v$ are the predicted values.
-This term is useful in interactive motion control applications when control signals might be input by the user occasionally.
-In this case, the predicted control signal values will be fed into the network to continue the motion synthesis.
+where $\mathbf{\hat{\sigma}}_n^d$ and $\mathbf{\hat{\sigma}}_n^v$ are the predicted standard deviations of the direction and velocity control signals, respectively, which are computed in the same manner as $\mathbf{\hat{\sigma}}_n$ in Eq.~\ref{eq:mean_sigma} and are discarded after training.
+This term is helpful in interactive motion control when control signals are occasionally inputted by the user.
+In this case, the predicted control-signal values are fed into the network to continue motion synthesis.